 Show hidden file extensions

 One popular method malware uses to appear innocent is to name files with double extensions, such as “.PDF.EXE”.
 By default, Windows and OSX hide known file extensions; malware takes advantage of this behavior to make a file appear to be one that would commonly be exchanged.
 If you enable the ability to see the full file-extension, it can be easier to spot suspicious file types.

-If your gateway mail scanner has the ability to filter files by extension, you may want to deny mails that arrive with “.EXE” files, or to deny mails sent with files that have two file extensions, the last one being executable (For example, “Filename.PDF.EXE”).
+If your gateway mail scanner has the ability to filter files by extension, you may want to deny mails that arrive with executable file-types such as “.EXE” files, or to deny mails sent with files that have two file extensions, the last one being executable (For example, “Filename.PDF.EXE”).
 If you do legitimately need to exchange executable files within your environment and are denying emails with “.EXE” files, you can send them within ZIP files or via cloud services.
 Sending in ZIP files can also give you an extra layer of assurance, as it allows you to choose an official, universal password for use within your household or company, which can help you identify unofficial files that don’t use your agreed-upon password.

-You can create policy rules within Windows or with Intrusion Prevention Software, to disallow unique behavior often used by ransomware, which is to run its executable from the AppData or LocalAppData folders.
+You can create policy rules within Windows or with Intrusion Prevention Software to disallow behavior often used by ransomware, which is to run its executable from the AppData or LocalAppData folders.
 If you have legitimate software that you know is set to run from the AppData area (note that this is fairly unusual behavior, and most legitimate software will allow you to choose another install location), you will need to add an exclusion from this rule.